 Spreading

-The tea leaves are spread over bamboo baskets in a well-ventilated place without direct sunlight. -
+The tea leaves are spread over bamboo baskets in a well-ventilated area, out of direct sunlight. -

 Kill-green